 Bring the resident perspective to a commission, and work on issues important to AAFP members.

-Time commitment away from medical school: Approximately six to seven days (includes weekends) for travel and attendance at meetings
+Time commitment away from medical school: Approximately 11 days, including weekends, for travel and attendance at meetings.

 Funding: Travel covered according to AAFP Travel Policy.
 A per diem covers expenses to travel to and attend the meeting, including lodging and food.